Tron0/AkladellWebsite/rules.md

 - **Untraceable:** Tracking any individual under this spell's effect becomes impossible through conventional means.

+## Phantasmal Force (U)

+**Range:** 60'

+**Duration:** Special

+**AoE:** 400 sq. ft. + 100 sq. ft./level

+Creates an illusion that appears real to those who perceive it:

+**Effect:** Affects a 20-foot cube per level.

+**Disbelief:** Those who interact with the illusion may attempt a saving throw.
+Creatures that disbelieve the illusion see it for what it is and add +4 to associates' saving throws if this knowledge can be communicated effectively.

+**Limitations:** The illusion can include sound but not smell, texture, or temperature.

+**Duration:** The illusion lasts until struck by an opponent—unless the spellcaster causes the illusion to react appropriately—or until the wizard ceases concentration upon the spell (due to desire, moving, or a successful attack that causes damage)

 ## Protection from Evil (W)

 **Range:** Caster